 Who was the most famous member of the Medici family?

-Lorenzo de’ Medici, known as “Lorenzo the Magnificent,” stands out as the most famous member of the Medici family.
+Lorenzo de Medici, known as “Lorenzo the Magnificent,” is the most famous member of the Medici family.

 He led Florence during its cultural heyday and supported artists such as Michelangelo and Botticelli.

-Cosimo de’ Medici and Catherine de’ Medici are also well-known for their influence in both politics and culture.
+Cosimo de Medici and Catherine de Medici are also well-known for their influence in politics and culture.

 Why did the Medici family fall?